Asteria-Pro: Enhancing Deep-Learning Based Binary Code Similarity Detection by Incorporating Domain Knowledge: Abstract

 \section{Abstract}

 The widespread code reuse allows vulnerabilities to proliferate among a vast variety of firmware.
 There is an urgent need to detect these vulnerable code effectively and efficiently.
 By measuring code similarities, \textit{AI-based binary code similarity detection} is applied to detecting vulnerable code at scale.
 Existing studies have proposed various function features to capture the commonality for similarity detection.
 Nevertheless, the significant code syntactic variability induced by the diversity of IoT hardware architectures diminishes the accuracy of binary code similarity detection.
-In our earlier study and the tool \methodname{Asteria}, we adopt a Tree-LSTM network to summarize function semantics as function commonality and the evaluation result indicates an advanced performance.
+In our earlier study and the tool \methodname{Asteria}, we adopted a Tree-LSTM network to summarize function semantics as function commonality, and the evaluation result indicates an advanced performance.
 However, it still has utility concerns due to excessive time costs and inadequate precision while searching for large-scale firmware bugs.

-To this end, we propose a novel deep learning enhancement architecture by incorporating domain knowledge-based pre-filtration and re-ranking modules, and we develop a prototype based on \methodname{Asteria} called \toolname{}.
-Pre-filtration module seeks to eliminates dissimilar functions to boost subsequent deep learning model calculations, while re-ranking module aims to raises the rankings of vulnerable functions among candidates generated by deep learning model.
-Our evaluation indicates that pre-filtration module cuts the calculation time by 96.9\% and re-ranking improves MRR and Recall by 23.71\% and 36.4\%.
-By incorporating the pre-filtration and re-ranking modules, \toolname{} outperforms existing state-of-the-art approaches in bug search task, by a significant large margin.
-We conduct a large-scale real-world firmware bug search and \toolname{} manages to detect 1,482 vulnerable functions with a high precision 91.65\%.
+To this end, we propose a novel deep learning enhancement architecture by incorporating domain knowledge-based pre-filtration and re-ranking modules, and develop a prototype named \toolname{} based on \methodname{Asteria}.
+The pre-filtration module eliminates dissimilar functions, thus reducing the subsequent deep learning model calculations.
+The re-ranking module boosts the rankings of vulnerable functions among candidates generated by the deep learning model.
+Our evaluation indicates that the pre-filtration module cuts the calculation time by 96.9\%, and the re-ranking module improves MRR and Recall by 23.71\% and 36.4\%, respectively.
+By incorporating these modules, \toolname{} outperforms existing state-of-the-art approaches in the bug search task by a significant margin.
+Furthermore, our evaluation shows that embedding baseline methods with pre-filtration and re-ranking modules significantly improves their precision.
+We conduct a large-scale real-world firmware bug search, and \toolname{} manages to detect 1,482 vulnerable functions with a high precision 91.65\%.